Skip to main content

 1:07:50

 This tutorial covers the concepts of autoencoders, denoising encoders, and variational autoencoders (VAE) with PyTorch, as well as generative adversarial networks and code.
-It is a part of the Advanced energy based models modules of the the Deep Learning Course at CDS, a course that covered the latest techniques in deep learning and representation learning, focusing on supervised and unsupervised deep learning, embedding methods, metric learning, convolutional and recurrent nets, with applications to computer vision, natural language understanding, and speech recognition.
-Prerequisites for this course include: Energy based models IEnergy based models IIEnergy based models IIIEnergy based models IV, Energy based models V, and Introduction to Data Science or a Graduate Level Machine Learning.
+It is a part of the Advanced energy based models modules of the the Deep Learning Course at NYU's Center for Data Science.
+Prerequisites for this course include: Energy-Based Models IEnergy-Based Models IIEnergy-Based Models IIIEnergy-Based Models IV, Energy-Based Models V, and an Introduction to Data Science or a Graduate Level Machine Learning course.

 Topics covered in this lesson